Andreas1313/SequenceTiming/docs/SequenceTiming.md

 When the step after the next step should not be active immediately (which should be the normal case) you can use earliestStartNextStep: When you do not want to allow that the next transfer is already active, when the actual step getting active, than set earliestStartNextStep to a value a little bit more than your processor loop time.
 It will throw an error when the next step would be immediately activated.

 First start values for earliestStartNextStep_ms and latestStartNextStep_ms.
-When you want a stable run, but also an error, when something is totally running wrong.
+When you want a stable run, but also an error, when something is totally running wrong:
 - Set all earliestStartNextStep_ms and latestStartNextStep_ms to 0.
 - Measure the timing (with this library).
 - Set for example: earliestStartNextStep_ms = yourMeasuredTime_ms / 10.